 When my family unexpectedly moved to Northern California, however, I became much more familiar with the adversity and struggle of being uprooted in the midst of calm on a personal level.
 I then began to appreciate how difficult it can be to adapt to change, loss, and uncertainty.

-Relocation and upheaval turned out to be a recurrent theme in my life growing up.
+Relocation and upheaval turned out to be a recurring theme in my life growing up.
 The San Francisco Bay Area provided a great window into the diverse and ever-changing world around me.
 I made new friends, adjusted to my new surroundings, and became quite comfortable in my newly adopted home - then, five years later, we moved again - to Southwestern Ohio.

 This time, the transition was more much difficult and I struggled to cope with the fact that my family was now scattered across the country and the globe.
 Once I began to feel more like myself again, I sought out a community of others like me and found myself living in a college dormitory for international students – people in unfamiliar territory, seeking a home away from home.
 I could relate.